sourabhMajumdar/undergrad_thesis/Data_Collection/README.md

 If you have read the description of the project website, then you know that we use the method proposed by [ **Dialog Self-Play** ](<https://arxiv.org/abs/1801.04871>) by **Google**

 The way we try to model this approach is by breaking down each conversation between a bot and a user as a set of **Actions**.
-Why we do this is because we each conversation between a user and a bot is more than a couple of utterances.
+Why we do this is because each conversation between a user and a bot is more than a couple of utterances.
 There are also api_calls and checks needed to be done by the bot in-order to complete the task intended by the user.
 The best way to model this by considering each interaction as a set of actions.